David H. Wolpert

 Santa Fe Institute & CSH External Faculty

 David Wolpert is a professor at the Santa Fe Institute and adjunct professor at Arizona State University.
+He is also affiliated with the ICTP in Trieste as a Research Staff Associate as well as the IAS in Princeton as an External Affiliate.
 His degrees in physics are from Princeton and the University of California.

 Before his current position he was the Ulam scholar at the Center for Nonlinear Studies, and before that at NASA Ames Research Center and a consulting professor at Stanford University, where he formed the Collective Intelligence group.
 He has worked at IBM and a data mining start-up, and is external faculty at numerous international institutions.